Bylaws of The Kansas Association of City/County Management as of December 3, 2020

 SECTION 1.
 OFFICERS.
 The board of directors shall elect a president, vice president, secretary and treasurer.
 Persons so elected shall ascend to the next higher office the following year unless the board takes action to so otherwise elect persons to said offices.
 The president and vice president shall not be eligible to succeed themselves in office.

-B. VICE PRESIDENT.
+- VICE PRESIDENT.
 In the absence, disability, refusal or inability to act of the president, the vice president shall perform the duties and exercise the powers of the president and shall perform such other duties as the board may from time to time prescribe.
+The vice president shall chair the Conference Planning Committee.

-C. SECRETARY.
+- SECRETARY.
 The secretary shall ensure the minutes of all meetings of the association and the board of directors are kept in a permanent manner and are made available to members at meetings and as requested by the membership.
+The secretary shall chair the Awards Committee.

-D. TREASURER.
+- TREASURER.
 The treasurer shall transact necessary financial business of the association, ensuring a complete record of all transactions which shall be submitted at the annual conference of the association.
-The treasurer shall be responsible for collection and accounting of dues from members.
+The treasurer shall be responsible for collection and accounting of dues from members and serve as a trustee of the Foundation Fund.

 The ICMA Code of Ethics and Guidelines for professional conduct were adopted as KACM’s code and guidelines at the May 6, 1977 KACM business meeting.